-- 1. This table does not include Indigenous children who were living independently or whose living arrangements were unknown. - 2.
-Percentages in tables may not add to 100 due to rounding. - 3.
-Family group homes and residential care are reported under other caregiver. - I. Please note that the Department of Child Protection prefers the use of the term Aboriginal rather than Indigenous.
+- 1. This table does not include Indigenous children who were living independently or whose living arrangements were unknown. - Percentages in tables may not add to 100 due to rounding. - 3.
+Family group homes and residential care are reported under other caregiver.